rungjoo/simmc2.0/README.md

 ## Step 1 (ITM)

 First, the model is post-trained by image-to-text matching.
-Here, image is each object and text is the visual metadata of the image.
+Here, image is each object and text is the visual metadata of the object.
 Code is provided in the [ITM folder](https://github.com/rungjoo/simmc2.0/tree/master/ITM).

 ## Step 2 (BTM)